zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

     `apiml.service.customMetadata.apiml.corsAllowedOrigins`

-    For more information, refer to enabling CORS with Custom Metadata on the Gateway: [Advanced Gateway features configuration](../../user-guide/api-mediation/api-gateway-configuration.md).
+    For more information, see enabling CORS with Custom Metadata on the Gateway: [Advanced Gateway features configuration](../../user-guide/api-mediation/api-gateway-configuration.md).

  * **customMetadata.apiml.lb.type**